microsoft/FluidExamples/cra-demo/README.md

 ![cra](https://user-images.githubusercontent.com/1434956/111496992-faf2dc00-86fd-11eb-815d-5cc539d8f3c8.gif)

-## 6. Next Steps
+## 6. Next steps

-- Try extending the demo with more key/value pairs and a more complex UI
+- Try extending the example with more key/value pairs and a more complex UI
   - `npm install @fluentui/react` is a great way to add [UI controls](https://developer.microsoft.com/en-us/fluentui#/)
 - Try using other DDSes such as the [SharedString](https://fluidframework.com/docs/apis/sequence/sharedstring/)